optimizely/wordpress-plugin/README.txt

 1. Create multiple headlines for each post
 2. View your results and launch winners directly from the dashboard

+= 3.6.0 =
+* prevented the creation of an experiment until the post is published.
+This is to prevent goals and URL targeting to be incorrect when a post title changes.

 = 3.5.2 =
 * Fixed issue where the powered testing number will only accept 2 digits
 * Fixed issue where pagenow can be undefined.
 Check to see if its undefined before displaying the page